-Class begins on May 23 , and you will not be able to access the class until then.
-But it is IMPERATIVE that you get all the information that I will soon provide on this page and then LOG ON TO THE SHASTA ONLINE CLASS ON May 23 !!!
+Class begins on March 26 , and you will not be able to access the class until then.
+But it is IMPERATIVE that you get all the information that I will soon provide on this page and then LOG ON TO THE SHASTA ONLINE (Canvas) CLASS ON March 26 !!!
 You have things that you need to complete.

 You will also need to sign a release of liability form.
 The most "dangerous" materials that you will need will be nail polish remover, borax, washing soda, vinegar and ammonia.
 You will have to do "dangerous" activities such as using a blender/food process, boil water and use a 450 degree Fahrenheit oven.

 The entire course is on the internet.
 Unless unusual situations occur, there is no face to face component to the course.

 This version of this course will be delivered over the internet using a program called Canvas.
 You also must expect to spend the same amount of time on this course to what you would have spent on the face to face version of this course.
 You should log onto this course everyday, check the course calendar, and make sure all of your work is up to date.
 You should expect to spend at least nine hours per week on this course.
 Furthermore you must have sufficient self-discipline to set and adhere to your own and to the course’s timelines.
 The internet version of this course is equal to or more rigorous than the face to face version.
 DO NOT FALL BEHIND!!
 I will do everything I can to help you.
 Always remember NO FREAKING OUT!!
 Freaking out is not allowed in my courses.
 You just need to ask me for help.